An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves

 from which it follows right away that the lower arrow on \eqref{ref-11.7-169} is an isomorphism.
 So it suffices to show that the left arrow is an isomorphism.
-Using Lemma \ref{ref-8.6.1-119}, it is sufficient to prove that
+Again using \eqref{eq:fullyfaithful} and Lemmas \ref{ref-8.3.1-107}, \ref{ref-8.6.1-119}, it is sufficient to prove that

 is an isomorphism.
 We have a long exact sequence (see \eqref{ref-9.13-141})

 Now by Lemma \ref{ref-11.3-164} we have

 so that we have